Skip to main content

 Courses

 The courses are delivered in a combination of synchronous and asynchronous modes.
-Synchronous online learning involves live, online teaching in recurring weekly time slots.
+Synchronous online learning involves live, online teaching in recurring weekly time slots for real-time interactions.

 Core Courses (9 credit hours)